M00nlightbee/BlogApp/README.md

 ## About the Project

-The **BlogApp** is an application used to demonstrate knowledge on Object-Oriented Programming with C#
+The **BlogApp** is a console application used to demonstrate knowledge on Object-Oriented Programming with C#

 Dealing with Data:
 - Collections